dwulff/text2sdg/README.md

 ## Acknowledgments

-We thank Laura Wiles editing the tutorial.
+We thank Laura Wiles for editing the tutorial.